INVESTOR HREDD PRECISION TOOLS

 >

-The effectiveness of an audit depends on auditors' human rights competencies and their knowledge of the industry and local context.
+A significant factor in audit effectiveness is the auditors' human rights competencies and their knowledge of the industry and local context.
 Without adequate training in human rights or the local context, an auditor may fail to distinguish “between an actual absence of violations and interviewees’ perception that violations were either inevitable or so common as to be normalized.”[1]
 Auditors who lack human rights training may conduct interviews with rights holders ineffectively or unethically.[2]
+The International Organization for Standardization’s (ISO) "Requirements for Bodies Certifying Products, Processes, and Services” (ISO 17065) highlights competence as a key requirement of a certification body “in terms of resources, personnel, and procedures to conduct certifications.”[3]

 Furthermore, auditors who are unaware of the occupational hazards in a particular sector and geography may overlook known safety hazards.[5]
 Thus, schemes that do not require auditors to have human rights competencies or knowledge of the local context are more likely to fail to detect abuses.